vitaliihonta/landing/mdoc/input/workflows-activities.md

 **Disclaimer**: the original YouTube puller code is much complicated as it implements more functionality (e.g., supporting multiple content sources in a generic way) and it manages the integration configuration per user.
 It's is not necessary to dive into such details from start, so you'll ommit it.

-TODO improve
+Let's focus on the Activities and Workflows basics.
+You'll learn how they help solving real problems!

 ## YouTube Puller
 During the tutorial, you will implement the YouTube puller.
 It is non-trivial, so you have to install some dependencies.
 You will use [Scala CLI](https://scala-cli.virtuslab.org/) as it allows to run the example easily.
 The final code is published in this [Github Gist](https://gist.github.com/vitaliihonta/3b1d6ea96422caef5ea11af03281ad77).

-TODO add links
+The functionality you're implementing consists of multiple steps.
+All of them require [ZIO Temporal](https://zio-temporal.vhonta.dev/).

-The functionality you're implementing consists of the following steps:
+Let's follow implementation steps and collect the list of other dependencies:
 1. Fetching data from YouTube.
     - YouTube Java SDK is required to perform API requests.
     - ZIO Streams will help you to deal with data flows a lot